 Get Some Sleep

 While sleeping late won’t physically flush alcohol out of your system, it’s a good step toward getting your body back to normal.
-Alcohol causes restless sleeping or lack of sleep, so you could use the catch up time.
+Alcohol causes restless sleeping, so additional sleep is always helpful.

 Drink Lots of Fluids

-This one’s a given.
-Alcohol is known to cause dehydration, which can give you a headache and have you feeling lethargic in the morning.
-To get your body back up to speed on fluids, keep these three liquids around:
+This one’s a given since alcohol is known to cause dehydration, which can cause a headache and make you feel lethargic.
+To increase your hydration levels, you should keep these three liquids around:

-- Water: will fight dehydration and get water back in your system
+- Water: To fight dehydration and increase your hydration levels

-- Gatorade: has electrolytes that will help your body hold on to the water you’re drinking
+- Gatorade: Has electrolytes that will help your body retain the water you’re drinking

-- Tea: helps relieve nausea & dizziness — add ginger or something else with fructose to help speed up the alcohol metabolism.
+- Tea: Helps relieve nausea and dizziness — you can even add ginger or something else with fructose to help your body metabolize the alcohol

 Get Food In Your Body

-Eating is perhaps the most important way to flush alcohol out of your system.
-The toxins in alcohol can cause low blood sugar and even crashes, so it’s important to balance it out and get some food in your body.
-If you think you’re too nauseous to eat, try something light like eggs or crackers.
-Then later, when your body can handle it, try eating meats and other foods that are rich with Vitamin D.
+Eating may be the most important way to flush alcohol out of your system.
+The toxins in alcohol can cause low blood sugar and even crashes, so it’s important to balance it out by eating.
+If you think you’re too nauseous to eat, you can try something light like crackers or bread.
+Then later, when your body can handle it, you can try eating meats and other foods that are rich with Vitamin D.

 Sweat the Alcohol Out

-While moving might be the last thing you want to do when your body is full of alcohol, it can really help flush the toxins out.
-Not only will sweating and breathing deeper allow you to release toxins naturally, but getting more oxygen can help your liver filter out toxins more easily.
-We recommend taking a short walk outside or even doing low-impact workouts, like a yoga practice with lots of twists, to release endorphins.
+While moving might be the last thing you want to do after a night of drinking, it can really help flush the toxins out.
+Not only will sweating and breathing deeper allow you to release toxins naturally but getting more oxygen can also help your liver filter out toxins more easily.
+You can take a short walk outside or even do a low-impact workout, like a yoga practice with lots of twists, to release endorphins.

-Detoxing won’t necessarily remove all the toxins from your body right away, but it can help the alcohol flush out more easily.
-Some popular ways to fight a hangover like drinking coffee and taking a shower, for example, may make you feel better in the moment but do not have any effect on your BAC.
+Alcohol detox won’t necessarily remove all the toxins from your body immediately, but it can help you flush the alcohol out of your system quickly.
+Some popular ways to fight a hangover like drinking coffee and taking a shower, for example, may make you feel better in the moment but don’t have any effect on your BAC.